Content on this page was generated by AI and has not been manually reviewed.

 What is Secure Access Service Edge SSE and why Gartner cares about it

 SSE is the cloud-delivered portion of a larger concept Gartner popularized, often seen as a subset of SASE.
 In practice, SSE bundles security services like secure web gateway, cloud access security broker, firewall-as-a-service, data loss prevention with network access controls that protect users no matter where they are or which device they’re on.
 Gartner’s framing emphasizes reducing attack surfaces, simplifying management, and delivering security in a scalable, cloud-native way.
+Openvpn edgerouter x complete setup guide for EdgeRouter X with OpenVPN server, client configs, and performance tips 2026

 • Why it matters now: remote and hybrid work are mainstream, and legacy on-prem VPNs struggle with cloud-friendly policies, user experience, and real-time threat detection.